kerbyferris/mmm-ebook/README.md

 Optionally, download this repo's latest version of the book [here](https://github.com/kerbyferris/mmm-ebook/raw/main/output/mmm.epub).

-NOTE: As of now, images require an internet connection to view, which is a somewhat disappointing experience on an airplane :/
+NOTE: As of now, images require an internet connection to view, which can be a disappointing experience on an airplane :/